 Since Microsoft Word is a popular application to create business documents, we built a step-by-step guide to help you build a professional proposal template in Word.
-Divided into sections, this Word proposal template outlines your companies objective, the scope of work, cost breakdown, exclusions, terms and conditions, and more.
+Divided into sections, this Word proposal template outlines your company’s objective, the scope of work, cost breakdown, exclusions, terms and conditions, and more.
 This proposal template for Word contains placeholder information and pre-formatted tables to guide sales representatives as they write their next proposals.
+Any type of construction company can use this step-by-step guide, be it general contractors, contractors, subcontractors, engineering firms, small businesses and large companies as well.

 In this article we’ll build the below proposal template in Word step by step.